VladimirV99/Marker/README.md

     npm run redisstart

-then you can start the back end server.
+Now you can start the back end server.
 It will automatically restart itself on when a file is changed

     npm run dev